Home WorldEuropeUnited KingdomEngland Top 10 English seaside towns

 Isle of Wight

-The island, located four miles off the coast of Hampshire, was the seaside venue of choice many eminent Victorians, including Charles Dickens, Lewis Carroll, J M W Turner, Henry VIII and Queen Victoria.
+This diamond-shaped island, located four miles off the coast of Hampshire, was the seaside venue of choice for eminent Victorians, including Charles Dickens, Lewis Carroll, J M W Turner, Henry VIII and Queen Victoria.

-Perhaps they loved the 60 miles of spectacular coastline, with picturesque coves and beautiful bays of golden sand with safe bathing.
-You’ll be tempted to explore the countryside at all times of the year, following the many paths and trails that reveal the refreshing greens and golds of spring, the vibrant tints of autumn or the magically frosted pastel hues of a winter’s morning.
-Aside from being an internationally renowned centre for sailing (click here to book a sailing experience), the island offers countless opportunities to pursue every kind of sport activity.
-From fishing to golf and windsurfing to flying there is something for everyone.
+Perhaps they loved the 60 miles of spectacular coastline, with picturesque coves and beautiful bays of golden sand, with safe bathing.
+Explore the countryside at all times of the year, following the many paths and trails that reveal the refreshing greens and golds of spring, the vibrant tints of autumn or the magically frosted pastel hues of a winter’s morning.
+Aside from being an internationally renowned centre for sailing

 Get there in June for the Isle of Wight music festival.
 Pitch your tent at Seaclose Park and soak in some sounds.